need4swede/n4s/README.md

 </div>

-## Overview

-### What is n4s?

-This library isn't going to revolutionize how you use Python, but it will save you some money on hair loss treatments and ibuprofen.
-This package is an amalgamation of years spent writing Python code and trying to simplify certain common tasks to make them far more readable.

-Whether you're new to Python or a veteran snake charmer, N4S is here to make your code cleaner, more intuative and easier to write.

 ## Installation

 ```sh
 pip install n4s
 ```

+### What is n4s?

+This library isn't going to revolutionize how you use Python, but it will save you some money on hair loss treatments and ibuprofen.
+This package is an amalgamation of years spent writing Python code and trying to simplify certain common tasks to make them far more readable.

+Whether you're new to Python or a veteran snake charmer, n4s is here to make your code cleaner, more intuative and easier to write.

 ### Why n4s?

 Because writing Python code shouldn't be hard or tedious - regardless of experience and skill level.
 This library expedites basic Python functionality, so you can focus on the more complex modules of your applications.
-This will help you save dev time, make your code cleaner and elminiate redundancy
+This will help you save dev time, make your code cleaner and elminiate redundancy.

 ## Contributing

 If you would like to contribute, please feel free to open an issue or pull request.
-Or, if you have any feedback or suggestions, please [contact ume](mailto:contact@mafshari.work) directly.
+Or, if you have any feedback or suggestions, please [contact me](mailto:contact@mafshari.work) directly.
 I would be happy to hear from you!